-If you fancy a cocktail or a game of skittles head to Brasserie Millewee, which also hosts karaoke nights.
+If you fancy a bottle of beer or a game of skittles head to Brasserie Millewee, which also hosts karaoke nights and has a small outdoor terrace on the street.
 There are a number of food trucks that come to Cloche d'Or so check our article on this to find out which ones do.

 Find out more....

 You can find out more about the Gasperich neighbourhood on the Luxembourg Ville website here.